NickDJM/accessible-menu/docs/classes/BaseMenuToggle.md

 <a name="BaseMenuToggle+initialize"></a>

 ### baseMenuToggle.initialize()
 Initialize the toggle by ensuring WAI-ARIA values are set, handling click events, and adding new keydown events.

+Initialize does a lot of setup on the menu toggle.

+The most basic setup steps are to ensure that the toggle has `aria-haspopup` set to `"true"`, `aria-expanded` initially set to `"false"` and, if the toggle element is not a `<button>`, set the `role` to `"button"`.

+The next step to the initialization is to ensure both the toggle and the menu it controlls have IDs.

+If they do not, the following steps take place:
+- Generate a random 10 character string,
+- Get the innerText of the toggle,
+- Set the toggle's ID to: `${toggle-inner-text}-${the-random-string}-menu-button`
+- Set the menu's ID to: `${toggle-inner-text}-${the-random-string}-menu`

+Once the ID's have been generated, the menu's "aria-labelledby" is set to the toggle's ID, and the toggle's "aria-controls" is set to the menu's ID.

+Finally, the collapse method is called to make sure the submenu is closed.

 **Kind**: instance method of [<code>BaseMenuToggle</code>](#BaseMenuToggle)
 <a name="BaseMenuToggle+expand"></a>